Skip to main content

 3. Defaults should match the dominant usage pattern.
 If 15 out of 15 pages use the same spacing, bake it in as the default.
 Don't make every consumer repeat the same props.

 The first target was the Heading/Text split.
-The kit wrappers maintained a sharedVariants set to decide whether to delegate to shared-ui or render locally: a runtime check for a compile-time concern.
+The kit wrappers kept a sharedVariants set around to decide, at runtime, whether to delegate to shared-ui or render locally: a runtime check standing in for a compile-time concern.

 The fix was simple: move every variant into shared-ui.